IBM SWOT Analysis & Recommendations

-IBM SWOT analysis, strengths, weaknesses, opportunities, threats, internal external factors, information technology case study and recommendations
+IBM SWOT analysis, strengths, weaknesses, opportunities, threats, external and internal factors, computing technology business case study

-IBM’s building in São Paulo, Brazil in 2009.
-A SWOT Analysis of International Business Machines Corporation (IBM) shows that the business has strengths and opportunities to grow despite its weaknesses and the threats in the information technology industry.
+IBM’s building in São Paulo, Brazil.
+This SWOT analysis of IBM (International Business Machines Corporation) shows that the business has strengths and opportunities to grow despite its weaknesses and the threats in the information technology industry.
 (Photo: Public Domain)

-Information derived from this SWOT analysis of IBM can guide investors in determining the attractiveness of the business in relation to the conditions of the stock market.
-The company must possess the strengths needed to overcome its weaknesses, exploit its opportunities, and protect itself from threats in the information technology industry.
-In spite of its position as one of the biggest players in the market, IBM is subject to a variety of internal factors and external factors that could serve as barriers to long-term success.
+Information derived from this SWOT analysis of IBM can guide investors in evaluating the business relative to other firms and the stock market.
+The company must possess the strengths for overcoming its weaknesses, exploiting opportunities, and protecting the business from threats in the information technology industry.

 The internal strategic factors that support or promote business growth and resilience are identified in this element of the SWOT analysis of IBM.
-These factors are strengths that continue to support the company in its more than 100 years of business operations in the global information technology industry.
-IBM can achieve further growth and development by adding to or improving the following business strengths:
+These factors are strengths that support the company’s competitiveness in the information technology industry.
+IBM’s strengths are:

 1. High-value brand